How to open a Canadian business bank account from the US

 Can I open a Canadian business bank account online?

-You should call the specific bank you’re thinking of opening an account with to clarify whether you can open an account online or not.
-Directly speaking with someone at your Canadian bank of choice is the only way to know for certain whether you can open a bank account online as well as whether the bank can match your business needs.
+You should call the specific bank you’re thinking of opening an account with to clarify whether you can open an account online.
+Directly speaking with someone at your Canadian bank of choice is the only way to know for sure whether you can open a bank account online, as well as whether the bank can match your business needs.

 Costs and fees associated with opening a Canadian business bank account from the US

-You can expect some amount of fees regardless of the country you open a business bank account in.
+You can expect some fees, regardless of the country in which you open a business bank account.
 And this includes Canada.

 You can typically expect monthly or annual account maintenance fees, debit fees, deposit fees, and ATM fees with a Canadian bank account.

-There are also foreign transfer fees as well as transaction limits that are especially relevant to US businesses on a growth path.
-For example, RBC charges $13.50 per global transfer, and you can only send up to $2,500 at a time.
-While this might be fine for small- and medium-sized businesses (SMBs), it can certainly hold back large corporations from carrying out smooth operations.
+There are also foreign transfer fees and transaction limits that are especially relevant to US businesses on a growth path.
+For example, RBC charges $13.50 per global transfer, and you can only send up to $2,500 at a time.* While this might be fine for small and medium-sized businesses (SMBs), it can certainly hinder large corporations from running smooth operations.

 Take Toronto Dominion, for example.
 TD Bank will charge up to $25 per transfer.
-This is a substantial hit to profit for most SMBs, especially if they make a high number of daily transactions.
+This is a substantial hit to profits for most SMBs, especially those that process a high number of daily transactions.

 Opening a Canadian bank account as a nonresident

-Can you open a Canadian bank account as a nonresident?
+Can you open a Canadian bank account if you're a non-resident?
 Yes, you can.
-Canada does not require residency to open a business bank account.
+Canada doesn't require residency to open a business bank account.

 However, the process of opening a Canadian bank account is relatively long and not the simplest.
-But if you have all of your required documents in-hand and ready without error, the process shouldn’t be too difficult.
+But if you have all of your required documents in hand and ready without error, the process shouldn’t be too complicated.

 Let’s take a look at Canada’s “Big 6” banks and their main account offerings.